dakom/qml-ajax/README.md

 It uses the "echo" service at jsfiddle.net, though that can be configured in config.js

 # Why and How?
-The various examples I found online didn't do things in a production-capable way, so I decided to put something together and keep it here.
-The code isn't commented (yet?) but it does answer the following gotchas which bit me at first:
+The various examples I found online didn't do things in a truly production-ready way, and coherent community support on this as a complete solution is kinda hard to come by- so I decided to put something together and keep it here.
+The code isn't commented (yet?) but it does answer the following gotchas which bit me at first (and are basic necessities for a production-ready larger services-based app):

 1. How to do threaded requests that don't block the UI (WorkerScript)
 2. How to access global vars from the WorkerScript js (don't - make calls from the main thread side and pass the data around)